MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-icon-store-appbar.md

 ## App icon utilization

-Reference this list for content areas where your icon will show in the product, depending on app type or capability.
+Refer this list for content areas where your icon shows in the product, depending on app type or capability.

 ### Personal app